Xino Nero: Mineral Water

 The Greek name of the village translates as 'Sour Water'.
 Natural mineral water is currently bottled and traded by the "Pure Municipal Enterprise and Industrial Sour Water", which is also responsible for the production of bottling while of course it sells soft drinks, with pan-Hellenic recognition.
-It is the most famous local product of the prefecture of Florina.
-Scientific research has exacerbated the healing effect of this water, mainly on the kidneys but also on the liver of humans.
 The water from the Sour Water sources is bottled in the automatic bottling plant that has been operating since 1958..
 They belong to the category of cold hydrocarbon sources.
 This pleasant acidic property and the presence in normal proportions of calcium and magnesium salts classify them in the category of very important mineral waters.
 The purity and uniqueness of their taste is due to the natural enrichment of the sources with free carbon dioxide.

 Carnival

 The factor that makes Xino Nero famous all over Greece, is the carnival events that take place every year at the end of February and the beginning of March.
 These events are known for the fun, the dance, the originality but also the liveliness of those who take part every year on a non-profit basis.
 These events start on Swan Thursday where there is a mask dance with an orchestra and traditional music.
 Officially, however, they start next Thursday with a dance in the village square and a competition for the best costume at the group level.
 The same happens on Friday and Saturday while on Sunday at noon the parade of chariots and hikers is held that many times the members of each group are over twenty!